Governor Cuomo Announces Redevelopment Plans for Western Portion of Kingsboro Psychiatric Center Campus as Part of $1.4 Billion Vital Brooklyn Initiative - News Break

 Governor Cuomo Announces Redevelopment Plans for Western Portion of Kingsboro Psychiatric Center Campus as Part of $1.4 Billion Vital Brooklyn Initiative

 $400 Million Development will Transform 7.2 Underutilized Acres in Central Brooklyn into a Thriving, Environmentally Sustainable Development with Community Amenities and Nearly 900 Affordable Apartments.
-Project Renderings Available Here.
-Governor Andrew M. Cuomo today announced the selection of the winning proposal to redevelop 7.2 acres of the Kingsboro Psychiatric Center...esd.ny.gov
+Governor Andrew M. Cuomo today announced the selection of the winning proposal to redevelop 7.2 acres of the Kingsboro Psychiatric Center campus in East Flatbush,...www.governor.ny.gov

 Comments / 0